OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 In this section we describe how a computer doing an UEFI_ network PXE_ boot will download a bootloader_ image file from the network's TFTP_ server and execute it.

-Configuration of UEFI_ boot is usually done in the system's *Setup* menus.
+Configuration of UEFI_ booting is usually done in the system's *Setup* menus, where UEFI_ Secure_Boot_ can also be configured.
 On a running computer you can determine if the system has booted by UEFI_ by checking for the presence of this folder::

   ls -d /sys/firmware/efi